absolunet/pleaz/documentation/project-setup/macos/platform/php/magento2.md

 ## 1. Configuring magento2 project

+> The majority of tools are installed via the Homebrew tool.
+We will refer the Homebrew root directory with <HOMEBREW_[package]>, which can be retrieved via the command `brew --prefix [package]`

 ### Step 1.
 Build a structure

 1. At the root of your project, add a config directory (e.g. `config/pleaz`).
 This will be used to store all important files for the services.